materials-marketplace/user-docs/docs/source/ucs/uc1.md

         return list(self.simulations.keys())
 ```

 Most of the functions are self-explanatory.
-One function, the get*simulation_output function, will need some adoptions however.
-This function should return the simulation results, but additionally it should also provide the \_mapping* to map the result names to the ontology and the file type that is provided by the variable _mimetype_ (dlite in our case).
+One function, the get_simulation_output function, will need some adoptions however.
+This function should return the simulation results, but additionally it should also provide the \_mapping to connect the result names to the ontology and the file type that is provided by the variable _mimetype_ (dlite in our case).

 ### simulation.py

+This file represents a unique simulation run.
-This is one of the more complex files and hence will be described more in detail.
+It is one of the more complex files and hence will be described more in detail.
 At the beginning, the necessary libraries are imported

 ```python
 import logging